-What is Israel’s Iron Dome antimissile defense system?
+Here’s how rockets from Gaza test Israel’s Iron Dome

 Israeli officials and defense companies say that the system has stopped thousands of rockets and artillery from hitting their targets, with a success rate of more than 90 percent.

-However, some defense analysts question those numbers, arguing that the Israeli figures for successful interception are unreliable and that groups including Hamas and Islamic Jihad that fire rocket and artillery from Gaza have adapted to the system.
+However, some defense analysts question those numbers, arguing that the Israeli figures for successful interception are unreliable and that groups including Hamas and Islamic Jihad that fire rockets and artillery from Gaza have adapted to the system.

-“No missile defense system is perfectly reliable, especially against an evolving threat,” Michael Armstrong, an associated professor at Brock University who has studied the system’s effectiveness, wrote in a 2018 assessment for the National Interest.
+“No missile defense system is perfectly reliable, especially against an evolving threat,” Michael Armstrong, an associate professor at Brock University who has studied the system’s effectiveness, wrote in a 2019 assessment for the National Interest.

 On Tuesday, the Israeli military again said that 90 percent of rockets that reached Israeli airspace were destroyed by Iron Dome.
-Roughly 500 missiles had been fired from Gaza since the start of the conflict, military officials said.
+More than 1,000 rockets had been fired from Gaza since the start of the conflict, per the Israeli military.

 Iron Dome has changed life for many Israelis during recent conflicts, allowing a degree of normality in southern parts of the country that were once under the heavy shadow of rocket strikes.

-Note: A previous version of this article gave the incorrect year for a threat assessment by Michael Armstrong.
-It was written in 2019, not 2018.
-The article has been corrected.